Ensighten/jqueryp/README.md

 _Also, please don't edit files in the "dist" or "stage" subdirectories as they are generated via grunt.
 You'll find source code in the "lib" subdirectory!_

+### PhantomJS
+While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
+Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

+See the [Why does grunt complain that PhantomJS isn't installed?](https://github.com/gruntjs/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed) guide in the [Grunt FAQ](https://github.com/gruntjs/grunt/blob/master/docs/faq.md) for help with installing or troubleshooting PhantomJS.

 ## License
 Copyright (c) 2012 Ensighten
 Licensed under the MIT license.